 – Seth Klarman

-- The most fundamental principle to of our investment process is diversification.
+- The most fundamental principle of our investment process is diversification.
 Constructing, and then being disciplined about maintaining a diversified portfolio, one that holds many different types of assets, has been proven throughout financial history to increase the probably of higher longer-term portfolio returns, while at the same time tempering the overall risk of the portfolio.
 Diversification is truly the only “free lunch” of investing.

 Strategic Asset Allocation